FirebirdGaming/Wasteland-Genesis/README.md

 And create a folder called “Wabbajack”

-And create a folder called “Nexu Files”.
+And create a folder called “Nexus Files”.

 My file structure looks like this